rtCamp/ps-analysis-tool-wiki/Cookies-Table.md

 <img width="1200" alt="PSAT Cookie Blocking Highlighting" src="images/cookie-analysis/cookies-table/psat_v1.0.0_blocked_cookies_2025_06_30.png">

-The following are the possible icons and their scenario.
+The following are the possible icons and their scenarios.
 | Icons | Scenario |
 | ------------- | ------------- |
 | <img src="images/cookie-analysis/icons/past_v0.5.1_blocked_in_all_responses_22_02_2024.svg" width="20" height="20"> | The cookie was blocked in all responses. |